ray-project/ray/doc/source/rllib-models.rst

             super(DuelingQModel, self).__init__(
                 obs_space, action_space, None, model_config, name)
             # Now: self.num_outputs contains the last layer's size, which
-            # we can use to construct the dueling head.
+            # we can use to construct the dueling head (see torch: SlimFC
+            # below).

             # Construct advantage head ...
             self.A = tf.keras.layers.Dense(num_outputs)